-The candidate must show evidence of the ability to complete tasks outlined in elements and performance criteria of this unit, manage tasks and manage contingencies in the context of the job role.
-There must be demonstrated evidence that the candidate has:
+Evidence of the ability to complete tasks outlined in elements and performance criteria of this unit in the context of the job role, and:

-- safely supported at least 3 people to enhance independence and wellbeing - performed the activities outlined in the performance criteria of this unit during a period of at least 120 hours of direct support work in at least one aged care, home and community, disability or community service organisation
+- safely support at least three people to enhance independence and wellbeing - perform the activities outlined in the performance criteria of this unit during a period of at least 120 hours of direct support work in at least one aged care, home and community, disability or community service organisation.

-The candidate must be able to demonstrate essential knowledge required to effectively complete tasks outlined in elements and performance criteria of this unit, manage tasks, and manage contingencies in the context of the work role.
-This includes knowledge of:
+Demonstrated knowledge required to complete the tasks outlined in elements and performance criteria of this unit:

 - basic human needs:

 - physical

 - psychological

-- spiritual
+- > spiritual

-- cultural
+- > cultural

 - > sexual

 - concept of self-actualisation

 - human development across the lifespan

-- wellbeing, including:
+- wellbeing:

 - physical

 - psychological

-- social
+- > social

 - spiritual

 - cultural

 - financial

-- > career/occupation
+- career/occupation

 - individual differences, how these may be interrelated and impact on support provided

-- basic requirements for good health for the person, including:
+- basic requirements for good health for the person:

 - > mental health

 - nutrition and hydration

 - exercise

 - hygiene

-- lifestyle
+- ➤ lifestyle

 - > oral health

 - mental health issues and risk and protective factors

+- restrictive practices:

+- what constitutes a restrictive practice

+- legislative and regulatory requirements

+- organisational policies and procedures relating to restricted practices

+- positive strategies

+- > ethical considerations

+- documentation requirements

 - indications of neglect or abuse:

 - physical

 - > sexual

 - psychological

 - financial

 - reporting requirements for suspected abuse situations

 - service delivery models and standards

 - relevant funding models

-- issues that impact health and well being
+- issues that impact health and wellbeing

 - impacts of community values and attitudes, including myths and stereotypes

 - issues surrounding sexuality and sexual expression

 - indicators of emotional concerns and issues

 - support strategies, resources and networks

-- legal and ethical requirements and how these are applied in an organisation and individual practice, including:
+- legal and ethical requirements and how these are applied in an organisation and individual practice:

 - duty of care

 - dignity of risk

 - human rights

 - discrimination

 - mandatory reporting

 - privacy, confidentiality, and disclosure

 - work role boundaries responsibilities and limitations

-Skills must have been demonstrated in a relevant workplace with the addition of simulations and scenarios where the full range of contexts and situations have not been provided in the workplace.
-Where simulation is used it must reflect real working conditions and contingencies by modeling industry operating conditions and contingencies, as well as using suitable facilities, equipment, and resources, including:
+Skills must be demonstrated in a relevant workplace with the addition of simulations and scenarios where the full range of contexts and situations have not been provided in the workplace.

+Where simulation is used it must reflect real working conditions and contingencies by modelling industry operating conditions and contingencies, as well as using suitable facilities, equipment and resources, including:

-- individualised plans and any relevant equipment outlined in the plan - modelling of industry operating conditions including real interactions with the person and their carers
+- individualised plans and any relevant equipment outlined in the plan - modelling of industry operating conditions including real interactions with the person and their families or carers.